 In the 1950s, two villages were incorporated in the township: Wood Creek Farms in 1957, and Quakertown in 1959.
 The villages and remaining Farmington Township incorporated as the City of Farmington Hills in 1973.
-From the 1960s through the 1990s, Farmington Hills grew rapidly, reaching a population of 82,000 by the 2000 Census.
+From

 Distant view of house across lawn.
 In Clarenceville, which was absorbed into Farmington Hills in the early 20th century.
 Now the Botsford home.

 Source: Burton Historical Collection, Detroit Public Library.

 Dirt road, Farmington Township, 1909.

 Source: Burton Historical Collection, Detroit Public Library